 Much of the magnificent 9980 fits comfortably enough within the slow, panoramic canvas that Cell fans will already be familiar with, though very much at the muted end of that spectrum.
 The lush cosmic sound that he does so brilliantly is evident in the simple bass chords of "Snow Park", for example, which glides with all the mass of a deep space cruiser, nudged gently along with gentle synth arpeggios and a simple piano phase.
 To such timeless sounds Koizumi often adds an odd but subtle textural variety on the album; not quite clicks and glitches but...something.
 It's an intriguing and effective collaboration.

 Without upsetting the album's flow, the last few tracks on 9980 seem to hark back to old-school sounds.
 The exceptionally rich, cloud-like chords of "Gentle Perception" bear a passing resemblance to Brian Eno's spacemusic classic "Ascent", while "Time To Time By Time" echoes 70's art rock ambient with its glistening drones and sparse pinging notes.

-Since 2012 there has been no more releases from Scheffer under any guise, though he's played live at various outdoor festivals around Europe as recently as 2019.
+Since 2012 there has been no more releases from Scheffer under any guise, though he's continued playing live as Cell at various outdoor festivals around Europe.